 Day 9: Depart for the San Martin de los Andes or Bariloche airport.

-Included: Meals and accommodations at the lodge, transfers to/from lodge and San Martin airport, laundry, wine and beer, and guided fishing.
+Included: Meals and accommodations at the lodge, transfers to/from lodge and San Martin airport, all flies and needed fishing equipment (rods, reels, waders, boots), wine and beer, and guided fishing.

-Not Included: International and domestic airfare, fishing tackle, flies, and equipment, alcohol, and gratuities.
+Not Included: International and domestic airfare, fishing tackle, flies, and equipment, premium alcohol, and gratuities.

 Species: Brown trout, rainbow trout